Undergraduate Degree Requirements

 The specific degree course requirements will be listed in the student’s degree plan.
 A degree plan outlines academic requirements for successful completion of a specific degree.
 Students are encouraged to use the Student Advising & Mentoring (SAM Center) for advice on degree plans.
 Students may view their degree plan via My Sam using DegreeWorks located under the Student Tab.

-The Notes in Degree Works contain important information placed by either academic advisors, Registrar's Office, or academic departmental staff, including academic deans.
-Students should review the Notes in Degree Works regularly.
+The Notes section in Degree Works contains important information from academic advisors, the Registrar's Office, and academic departmental staff, including academic deans.
+Students should review the Notes section in Degree Works regularly.

-The university provides advisors through the Student Advising & Mentoring (Sam Center) to assist students with registration to ensure appropriate progress toward completion of degree requirements.
-However, the student bears sole responsibility for assuring that all degree requirements are fulfilled.
+The university provides advisors through the Student Advising & Mentoring Center (Sam Center) to assist students with registration and ensure appropriate progress toward completing degree requirements.
+However, the student is responsible for ensuring all degree requirements are fulfilled.

 Students are placed under a degree and major based on the selection at the time of application to SHSU.
-Through an advisement session at the Student Advising & Mentoring (Sam Center), a student has the option of changing their degree, major, minor, or adding an approved concentration.
-In addition, a later catalog may be selected provided the requirements are met not later than six years from the effective date of the selected catalog.
+Through an advisement session at the Student Advising & Mentoring (Sam Center), a student has the option to change their degree, major, minor, or add an approved concentration.
+In addition, a later catalog may be selected, provided the requirements are met no later than six years from the effective date of the selected catalog.
 Students are responsible for knowledge of the detailed requirements of the degree plan, including any special requirements of the major and/or minor department.
-Some academic departments may require approval of the change of major.
+Some academic departments may require approval for a change of major.

 Second Degree